 IND/TC/0303 Laces, fabric.
 Ministry of Defence.

-V-L.51 Federal Specification for laces, shoe; cotton Section IV (Part 5) of Federal Standard stock catalog.
+V-L.51 Federal specification for laces, shoe; cotton Section IV (Part 5) of Federal standard stock catalog.
 United States of America.

 Recommended use of the laces covered in the standard is as follows: